 The kickoff of a "commitment of all and each one of the members of the Odebrecht Group companies", genuinely, as a conviction happened in a seminar with approximately 170 members of the Holding and all the Businesses, also proposed and coordinated by the Odebrecht S.A.'s Board Compliance Committee, when the "Our Commitment To Acting Ethically, With Integrity And Transparency" was achieved and expressed in 10 Principles.

 The Global Advisory Council was created to support the governance, strategic direction and development of the group’s companies in a comprehensive spectrum of areas such as purpose, corporate citizenship and sustainability.
-Linked to the Odebrecht S.A.'s Board of Directors, the Global Advisory Council includes thought leaders from Brazil and various other countries with experience in business, civil society organizations, academia and multilateral and governmental institutions.
+Linked to the Odebrecht S.A.'s Board of Directors, the Global Advisory Council includes thought leaders from Brazil and various other countries with experience in business, civil society organizations and multilateral and governmental institutions.
 The creation of the Global Advisory Council is part of Odebrecht’s transformation that began with its decision, in March 2016, to collaborate fully with authorities and with the public commitment it undertook to act always with ethics, integrity and transparency.

 The next major portion of the transformation journey happened in the second semester 2016 through intense communication person to person, throughout the Group, and also intensively in the internal media network, while a widespread dialogue was initiated to develop and agree upon the Policy on Compliance in Acting Ethically with Integrity and Transparency.